We create space in the art world for the authentic appreciation of artists of diverse backgrounds.

 Our Latest Project

-A free, interactive digital archive of culturally diverse art and artists, Artura.org gives visitors access to a wide variety of voices, experiences, and histories not found in any other single open-educational resource.
-Our platform allows users to interact with art that represents contemporary cultures, histories, and traditions from around the globe.
+A free, interactive digital archive of culturally diverse art and artists, Artura.org gives visitors access to a wide variety of voices, experiences, and histories not found in any other single open-source educational resource.
+Our platform allows users to access and interact with art that represents contemporary cultures, histories, and traditions from around the globe.